brahianrosswill/comfyUI-Realtime-Lora/README.md

 **Apply Trained LoRA** - Applies the trained LoRA to your model

+## Getting Started

+There are example workflows included in the custom_nodes/comfyUI-Realtime-Lora folder.
+Open one in ComfyUI and:

+1. Paste the path to your sd-scripts or AI-Toolkit installation into the node
+2. For SDXL: select your checkpoint from the dropdown
+3. For AI-Toolkit models: the first run will download the model from HuggingFace automatically

+**First run with AI-Toolkit:** The model will download to your HuggingFace cache folder.
+On Windows this is typically `C:\Users\YourName\.cache\huggingface\hub`.
+You can watch that folder to monitor download progress - these models are large (several GB).

 ## Basic Usage

 1. Add the trainer node for your model type